StratusLab/marketplace/README.md

 2. stratuslab_images_uri.py.
 This dumps URI only from a file containing the above script output.

-Having this URI, the user may download appliances image to test them locally, convert them to another format etc.
+Having this URI, the user can download appliances image to test them locally, convert them to another format etc.

 License